Network Security

 In the SYN flooding attack, the attacker sends a large number of SYN segments to the target.
 These SYN messages contain a forged source address of an unreachable host, so the target’s SYN/ACK responses never get delivered anywhere.
 The handshake is never completed but the operating system has allocated resources for this connection.
 There is a window of time before the server times out on waiting for a response and cleans up the memory used by these pending connections.
 Meanwhile, all TCP buffers have been allocated and the operating system refuses to accept any more TCP connections, even if they come from a legitimate source.
 This window of time can usually be configured.
 Its default value is 10 seconds on Windows systems.

 SYN flooding attacks cannot be prevented completely.
-One way of lessening impact of these attacks is the use of SYN cookies.
+One way of lessening the impact of these attacks is the use of SYN cookies.
 With SYN cookies, the server does not allocate memory for buffers & TCP state when a SYN segment is received.
 It responds with a SYN/ACK that contains an initial sequence number created as a hash of several known values:

 hash(src_addr, dest_addr, src_port, dest_port, SECRET)